jprayner/piconet/driver/nodejs/README.md

 ### Acknowledgement frame format

-An acknowledgement frame is dead simple (note that destination in this case is the sender of the scout frame, because the frame is being sent in the opposite direction):
+An acknowledgement frame is dead simple (note that destination in this case is the sender of the scout frame, because the frame is being sent in the opposite direction; in other words, source and destination are swapped):

 1. Destination station number
 2. Destination network number